 - Writing mentors will also work with you to set long-term goals that will transfer to future writing tasks.

 If you’re currently in the early planning stages, please bring details and any notes, outlines, or ideas you have.
 If you’ve begun writing, please bring a working draft.
 Always bring a copy of the assignment details and something to take notes.
-You can bring an electronic or hard copy to face-to-face sessions.

 Your mentor will first work with you to set limited goals for your conference.
 No one can rethink and rewrite an entire paper in 30 minutes, so you will determine a focus and strategies for making your next draft more effective.
 You may need to make another appointment depending on how far along you are with your project.